eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_34b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 Before requesting the issuance of an attestation, the Wallet Unit SHALL verify whether the Provider properly registered for the issuance of the type of attestation that the User wants to obtain.
-To do so, the Wallet Unit SHALL a) Inspect the ``providesAttestations`` member in the registration certificate of the Attestation Provider, if provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate. b) If no registration certificate is present, query the responsible Registrar for the registered value of ``providesAttestations``, using the URI in the Credential Issuer Metadata, if possible. c) If querying the Registrar is not possible, optionally inspect the ``providesAttestations`` member included in the Credential Issuer Metadata itself per [ETSI TS 119 472-3] section 4.2.3.
+To do so, the Wallet Unit SHALL inspect the `providesAttestations` member in the registration certificate of the Attestation Provider, provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate.
 If this procedure does not confirm that the Attestation Provider registered for the relevant type of attestation, the Wallet Unit SHALL display a warning to the User, and SHALL NOT request the issuance of an attestation.

-*Note: The information in the ``providesAttestation`` member included in the Credential Issuer Metadata (3rd option above) is self-declared by the Attestation Provider.
-It is up to the Wallet Provider to decide to trust this information if the registration certificate is not available and querying the registry is not successful.*
+*Note: The requirement for Wallet Units to verify and validate registration certificates only applies as of 24 months after entry into force of the Regulation amending [CIR 2024/2982].*

 </div>
 </div>